glorgao/SelectiveDPO/README.md

-#### Step 2: Rerun DPOTrainer on the selected partition of easy examples.
+#### Step 2: Runn SelectiveDPOTrainer.
 ```bash
 cd selective-dpo
 bash run-selectivedpo-uf.sh
 ```
 You may need to modify the Bash script to fit your computational environment.

 Our training scripts are straightforward:

 - `script.run_selective_dpo.py` applies the chat template, selects the easiest 50% of training examples (a tunable hyperparameter) from the ultrafeedback_binarized dataset, and runs SelectiveDPOTrainer.

-- `script.selective_dpo_trainer.py` implements SelectiveDPOTrainer, where the only meaningful modification is replacing *RandomSampler* with *SequentialSampler* to fully utilize the computed difficulty measure.
+- `script.selective_dpo_trainer.py` implements SelectiveDPOTrainer, where the only meaningful modification is replacing *RandomSampler* with *SequentialSampler* to query examples from easy to difficut.

-We have included four precomputed `validation loss` records in the /curricula folder.
+We have included four precomputed `validation loss` records for four models (qwen2.5-7b-sft, mistral-7b-sft, llama3-8b-sft, and gemma2-9b-sft), in the `/curricula` folder.
 If you want to use your own curriculum, please rename your CSV file accordingly.